 In May 2015, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2015-07, Fair Value Measurement (Topic 820) - Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or its Equivalent) (ASU 2015-07).
-ASU 2015-07 removes the requirement to categorize within the fair value hierarchy all investments for which fair value is measured using the net asset value per share practical expedient.
-ASU 2015-07 also removes the requirement to make certain disclosures for all investments that are eligible to be measured at fair value using the net asset value per share practical expedient.
+ASU 2015-07 removed the requirement to categorize within the fair value hierarchy all investments for which fair value is measured using the net asset value per share practical expedient.
+ASU 2015-07 also removed the requirement to make certain disclosures for all investments that are eligible to be measured at fair value using the net asset value per share practical expedient.
 Reporting entities are required to disclose the amount of investments measured at net asset value (or its equivalent) using the practical expedient to reconcile total investments in the fair value hierarchy to total investments measured at fair value.
-ASU 2015-07 should be applied retrospectively to all periods presented and early adoption is permitted.
-ASU 2015-07 is effective for the Laboratory for fiscal years beginning after December 15, 2016.
-The Laboratory adopted the provisions of the ASU in 2015 and has retroactively applied the ASU to 2014.
+The Laboratory adopted the provisions of the ASU in 2015.

 In April 2015, FASB issued ASU 2015-03, Imputation of Interest (Subtopic 835-30) - Simplifying the Presentation of Debt Issuance Costs (ASU 2015-03).
-ASU 2015-03 requires debt issuance costs related to a recognized debt liability to be presented on the consolidated balance sheet as a direct deduction from the debt liability.
-The Laboratory adopted the provisions of the ASU in 2015 and has retroactively applied the ASU to 2014.
+ASU 2015-03 required debt issuance costs related to a recognized debt liability to be presented on the consolidated balance sheet as a direct deduction from the debt liability.
+The Laboratory adopted the provisions of the ASU in 2015.

-December 31, 2015 (with comparative financial information as of and for the year ended December 31, 2014)
+(with comparative financial information as of and for the year ended December 31, 2015)